 Let’s get one thing straight: a little bit of stress is actually your friend.
 It’s your body’s way of saying, "Hey, pay attention!"
 It keeps you alert and focused.
 But there’s a tipping point where those "butterflies" turn into a brick wall.

-Test anxiety is essentially a form of performance anxiety—much like stage fright.
-It happens when the pressure to succeed becomes so loud that it drowns out your ability to actually think.
+Test anxiety is a form of performance anxiety, much like stage fright.
+It occurs when the pressure to succeed makes it difficult to think clearly.

 What flips that "panic switch"?
 Usually, it’s a mix of perfectionism, high expectations from family, or a deep-seated fear of what happens if you fail.
 When that switch is flipped, the symptoms are hard to ignore: a racing heart, nausea, or that dreaded "blanking out" on information you knew perfectly just an hour ago.